project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/49-the-potential-of-agroforestry-in-human-scale-regenerative-enterprises-with-richard-perkins.md

 ---
-title: #49 The potential of agroforestry in human scale regenerative enterprises with Richard Perkins
+title: 49 The Potential Of Agroforestry In Human Scale Regenerative Enterprises With Richard Perkins
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-10-28)